Photo by SanneBerg via iStock

 Plus, it's easy!

-Find a plain white wall somewhere in your house that is facing a window, and figure out what time of day the sun is shining through said window.
+For a professional photo for LinkedIn, find a plain white wall as a LinkedIn profile picture background somewhere in your house that is facing a window.
+Figure out what time of day the sun is shining through that window.
 Look at all the beautiful, natural light in the room above, strive for that.

 You don't want direct light on the wall where you'll be seated or standing - reflected light like above is exactly what you want.
 It's soft and even, so there won't be harsh shadows or highlights on your face.